-11. U. T. Austin: Recommendation to Accept Gifts and Pledge to Establish the A. E. Skinner Chemistry Library Endowment Fund.--

-The Office of the Chancellor concurs with President Cunningham's recommendation to accept gifts of \$4,065 from various donors and a \$2,500 gift and \$7,500 pledge, payable over the next three years, from Radian Corporation, Austin, Texas, for a total of \$14,065 to establish the A. E. Skinner Chemistry Library Endowment Fund in the General Libraries at U. T. Austin.
+11. U. T. Austin: Acceptance of Gifts from Various Donors and Pledge from Radian Corporation, Austin, Texas, and Establishment of the A. E. Skinner Chemistry Library Endowment Fund in the General Libraries.-Authorization was granted to accept gifts of \$4,065 from various donors and a \$2,500 gift and \$7,500 pledge, payable over the next three years, from Radian Corporation, Austin, Texas, for a total of \$14,065 and to establish the A. E. Skinner Chemistry Library Endowment Fund in the General Libraries at The University of Texas at Austin.